 GPX track added to your cart.

-I was later contacted via email with the following message: "The high point is PRIVATE PROPERTY owned by the Yazzie family.
+The message I received: "The high point is PRIVATE PROPERTY owned by the Yazzie family.
 The table and fire ring you saw is for PRIVATE USE.
 The trail is not for public hiking."
-I am rarely contacted directly about trespassing, so I highly recommend not doing this peak.
-There was no negative signage when I was anywhere in the area, but it is clear the landowner(s) does not want people hiking here.

 Previous hikers stated there could be trouble if you park within the area past this gate so I took heed and stayed clear.
 I placed a long-winded note on my car (see the first photo below) outlining my due diligence in trying to obtain a permit and explaining why my car was parked here if anyone did come by.
 Leaving the note felt like a nice gesture since my random out-of-state car might be parked near someone's house and some folks might be concerned about what it was doing there.
 I saw no signs reading "No Trespassing" or otherwise, so I felt confident enough in leaving my car and starting along the road.
 Along the way I passed a few houses and a couple of small, unleashed dogs that followed me at a distance.
 My confidence waned.
 Quick jump cut to my return to the car later when there was a note on my windshield and of course the gate that was previously open was now locked.
 Happy I had left my car outside, I read the polite, firm note: "Please respect our property.
 This is private residential property.
 Please don't share this experience of hike on social media.
 This is our home.
 Please no hiking".
-Of course I was still determined to write a trip report, if only to make sure future hikers know not to use this approach.
-Plus, what else would I do with all of these photos I took??
+I was still determined to write a trip report, if only to make sure future hikers know not to use this approach.
 I honestly have no idea where the private property portion begins, especially because land ownership maps don't differentiate Navajo public land from Navajo private land.
 You'll have to look more into this if you want to take the Yazzi Trail to Black Mesa High Point.

-Despite the private property restriction, I'll describe what I did anyway.
 After hiking for a bit past the open gate on a nice dirt road, I saw a couple of large water tanks a bit ahead.
 I dropped south a bit before reaching them since there was a private residence nearby and I wanted to stay clear, and located a poor dirt road that I followed south until reaching a rim overlooking a wash.
 I continued along the rim as it slowly gained elevation and narrowed into an eroded ridgeline.
 A more significant ATV-looking road materialized and then this narrowed into a wide trail.
 I looked back and noted I was just above a small farm/ranch/house.
 After some time I had distanced myself enough from the residence and was well along the ridgeline as it continued south.
 I'm not completely sure, but I think this is the Yazzi Trail I was so looking forward to hiking along.

 The ridge was easy to follow and occasional cairns marked the way, but there was a point when it curved around to the west side of the ridge and a more narrow social trail stuck to the crest.
 Aside from this easy-to-miss junction, I encountered no issues as I neared the base of the steep north face of Black Mesa.
 The trail curved east and slowly ascended along the base of the face.
 I was pleasantly surprised at the excellent quality of the trail.
 The trail then curved back west and ascended more steeply before curving south again and making many tight switchbacks to get up to the rim.
 With the exception of only a couple of downed trees and some well-cairned confusing spots I made quick work with basically no hassles all the way to the rim.